Why use an Auto Escalation dialog?

 • Dialog Type: Select "Auto Escalation Dialog."

-• Auto Escalation Skill: Specify the ID of the skill to which to escalate (transfer) the conversation.
+• Auto Escalation Skill: For voice bots, enter any dummy value, as this info isn't used.
+For messaging bots, specify the ID of the skill to which to escalate (transfer) the conversation.
 You can select from the IDs of the skills configured for your account; alternatively, enter a botContext variable like {$botContext.skillId} or an environment variable.
 You can edit this information later in the Escalation Integration interaction's settings.

 • Auto Escalation Threshold: Select the maximum number of consecutive times the fallback message should be sent within a question before triggering the Auto Escalation dialog.
 Example: You set the threshold to 3.
 The consumer enters an incorrect answer three times, receiving the fallback response each time.
 After the fourth incorrect answer, the Auto Escalation dialog is triggered.